 Updated 2026 · 80+ private schools in Asunción · MEC-regulated

-Annual fees at top international schools in Asunción run from US$ 5,700 to US$ 15,000 — a fraction of equivalent expat schools elsewhere.
+Annual fees at top international schools in Asunción run from US$ 4,000 to US$ 9,200 (top tier — American School of Asunción) — a fraction of equivalent expat schools elsewhere, and a manageable line in the local cost of living.
 Public schools are free but underfunded; almost all expats choose private.
-Start your search 6 months out — waitlists are real.
+Start your search 6 months out; waitlists are real.

 Three education levels and the public-private gap.